rvthak/Makefile-Maker/README.md

 2) Turn the final release into a .deb package to make installation easier and make the program executable from any directory if possible

-+ Ideas/Features to add if i ever need them
++ Ideas/Features to add if i ever need them:
 1)If a makefile already exists on the current directory, the program will ask if the user wants to edit the existing one or make a new one ( add the ability to parse an already existing makefile)